Apple's highly anticipated classical music app is available today in the App Store and can be pre-ordered ahead of its release in late March.

 An Android version is also planned

-For the app, Apple commissioned high-resolution digital portraits of famous composers such as Ludwig van Beethoven, Frédéric Chopin and Johann Sebastian Bach, using color palettes and artistic references from their respective classical eras.
-Apple says it has worked with classical music artists and institutions to offer exclusive content and recordings.
-Apple Music Classical will initially only support iOS devices with iOS 15.4 or later.
-A version of the app for Android will be available "soon".
-Users can follow news and updates about Apple Music Classical via the new Twitter account @appleclassical.
+For the app, Apple commissioned high-resolution digital portraits of famous composers such as Ludwig van Beethoven, Frédéric Chopin, and Johann Sebastian Bach, using color palettes and artistic references from their respective classical eras.
+Apple says it has collaborated with classical music artists and institutions to offer exclusive content and recordings.
+Apple Music Classical will initially only support iOS devices running iOS 15.4 or later.
+An Android version of the app will be available "soon."
+Users can follow Apple Music Classical news and updates via the new Twitter account @appleclassical.
 (Image: Apple)